212 2nd Ave (Between S Ellsworth and S B Street)

 San Mateo, CA 94401

 Decor, Vibe – Pretty small cramped restaurant with sushi bar, traditional seating, and regular seating.
 Pictures all over the walls.
-Most asians in their 20’s to 40’s were eating.
+Mostly Asians in their 20’s to 40’s were eating.
 Some families.
 There were people waiting most of the time for tables.

 Hamachi Kama ($10.50) – Classic yellow tail collar was tender and delicious.
 Came with dipping sauce.